Projectively coresolved Gorenstein flat dimension of groups: Modules of finite PGF dimension

-Following Definition \ref{def37}, the $R$-projective $RG$-module $\Lambda$ in Corollary \ref{cor1}, Proposition \ref{prop1} and Corollary \ref{cor2} is a characteristic module for $G$ over $R$.
-A characteristic module for G over k may not always exist and, if it exists, it is certainly not unique.
-The projective dimension though of any characteristic module for $G$ over $R$ is uniquely determined by the pair $(R, G)$.
+A characteristic module for G over $R$ may not always exist and, if it exists, it is certainly not unique.
+However, the projective dimension of any characteristic module for $G$ over $R$ is uniquely determined by the pair $(R, G)$.

 \begin{Corollary} Let $R$ be a commutative ring and $G$ be a group.
 Then: \begin{itemize} \item[(i)]If $\Lambda, \Lambda'$ are two characteristic modules for $G$ over $R$, then $\textrm{pd}_{RG}\Lambda =\textrm{pd}_{RG}\Lambda '$. \item[(ii)]If there exists a characteristic module $\Lambda$ for $G$ over $R$, then $G$ has finite PGF dimension over $R$ and ${\widetilde{\textrm{Gcd}}_{R}G}\leq \textrm{pd}_{RG} \Lambda$. \item[(iii)]If $\textrm{sfli}R <\infty$ and ${\widetilde{\textrm{Gcd}}_{R}G}<\infty$, then there exists a characteristic module $\Lambda$ for $G$ over $R$ with $\textrm{pd}_{RG} \Lambda={\widetilde{\textrm{Gcd}}_{R}G}$. \end{itemize} \end{Corollary}